Costs, Financial Aid and Scholarships

 - Peters' Excellence Scholarship

 These twelve (12) $5,000 scholarships are awarded to top applicants, as determined by the Admissions Committee.
+All applicants are automatically considered for this scholarship after interviewing at the College of Pharmacy and no additional application is required.

 - Peters' Leadership Scholarship